solsword/dewlight/data/example-help.md

 In some cases this causes overlap issues, but the plots are most informative when you can see distinctions in how certain nodes are positioned within the plot.
-Decreasing the node radius using the "node radius" slider may help in cases where there is a lot of overlap.
+Decreasing the node size using the "marker size" slider may help in cases where there is a lot of overlap.

 The controls for this view are: